shubhankar90/remoutliers/README.md

 # remoutliers
-Functions to remove outliers from columns
+Function to remove outliers from columns recursively until the difference between mean and median comes below a threshold